Yeeuny-Yup/CCAP/README.md

 ## Abstract

 Multimodal speech enhancement (MMSE) improves speech intelligibility in noisy environments by leveraging complementary strengths of various signals.
-However, complex MMSE models and substantial computational demands pose challenges for implementation on wearable devices such as headsets and earbuds.
+However, complex MMSE models and substantial computational demands pose challenges for implementation on wearable devices.
-This has driven the need for model compression; however, prior approaches are often not tailored to multimodal fusion and may fail to preserve fusion-critical information under practical noise and cross-modal mismatch.
+This motivates model compression; however, prior approaches are often not tailored to multimodal fusion and may fail to preserve features critical for fusion under practical noise and cross-modal mismatch.
 To address these limitations, we introduce cross-modal consistency-aware structured pruning (CCAP).
-CCAP estimates channel importance using modality-specific zero masking and ranks channels by response consistency with the multimodal input to preserve modality-shared information.
-Experiments on a paired air–bone dataset show that CCAP improves PESQ and STOI across multiple architectures over prior pruning baselines and reduces inference latency at equivalent pruning ratios, supporting embedded deployment.
+CCAP estimates channel importance using modality-wise zero masking and ranks channels by response consistency with the multimodal input to preserve modality-shared information.
+Experiments on a paired air–bone microphone dataset show that CCAP improves PESQ and STOI across multiple architectures over prior pruning baselines and reduces inference latency at equivalent pruning ratios, supporting embedded deployment.

 ---